ledgerz/old-project-ideas/README.md

+### Here's Our New repository for grassroots projects born in the community

-# Project Ideas
+## old-Project Ideas

-This repo is to collect and decide on project ideas.
-You can find them within the [issues](https://github.com/ledgerz/project-ideas/issues).
+This repo was used to collect and decide on project ideas.
+You could find them within the [issues](https://github.com/ledgerz/old-project-ideas/issues).